How To Configure¶

 - Do not show any synchronization information in the console.

-- Set the blockchain type out of solo, solo_authority, tendermint or a path to chain spec file. (default: solo)
+- Set the blockchain type out of solo, simple_poa, tendermint or a path to chain scheme file. (default: solo)

 - Specify the database directory path.